30 Jan Predictive Loading in Gig Performer

 Like most good things in life, there is a tradeoff but we think it’s a very reasonable one.
 If you use Predictive Loading, for the most part you cannot jump to an arbitrary rackspace and expect an instant response.
 You can only move instantly within the range of rackspaces that have been loaded.
 However, if you think about it, this isn’t really much of a restriction.
 You may be thinking that there are some rackspaces you really need to use often and now you can’t just jump to them.
 But you don’t have to.
 You can duplicate that rackspace as many times as you need so that an instance is available in every song.
 With this mechanism, you can have thousands of rackspaces without paying a significant RAM or CPU cost.

 Take a look at the picture of a collection of rackspaces to the left.
-If you’ve seen earlier versions of Gig Performer, you’ll immediately notice one significant difference, the use of color on either side of each rackspace name.
-First, we can see that we are currently playing “Jazz Guitar”, it’s colored green.
+First, we can see that we are currently playing “Jazz Guitar” and it’s colored green.
 Notice however, that the two rackspaces before and after have faded green markers as well.
 That means that you can switch to any of those (but typically the intent is to switch to the next one) and have the usual instant glitchless response.
 Patch Persist, if enabled, will work also.
 So if you now click on (or use a MIDI command to move to) the next rackspace, “Choir Ohhh_E”, that rackspace will just work.
 However, while you are playing, Gig Performer will be preparing “Serum PD Quasor” in the background and it will also remove Choir Ohhh_A which it now presumes is no longer needed.

 Rackspaces that are not instantly available have red markers on either side.
 If you jump to a rackspace that is red, then you will have to wait a moment while Gig Performer prepares that rackspace.
 Now, even in this situation, you mightn’t have to wait more than a second or two, it depends on what the plugins have to do but please don’t expect instant response in this situation.